input-output-hk/cryptography_spec/cryptography-handbook/src/specs/schnorr.md

   and can contain any bytes in any position.
 * The signature must correspond to a point _R_ on the SECP256k1 curve, and an unsigned integer _s_ in big-endian form.
 * The signature must follow the BIP-340 standard for encoding.
-This implies all of the following:
+This implies all the following:
   * The signature is 64 bytes long.
   * The first 32 bytes are the bytes of the _x_ coordinate of _R_, as a big-endian unsigned integer.